hipe-eval/HIPE-2026-data/README.md

 ## Prediction and Evaluation Example

-You might want to exclude some documents from training in order to later test your own models on them.
 This section explains how you can evaluate your predictions against a gold file using the provided scorers.

 As a toy example, let's take the newspaper files and assign labels randomly with the following random baseline script.
 We will save these example files in the tmp folder.